-Discuss the world’s most unsolvable questions – Why is abbreviation such a long word?
+Discuss unsolvable questions.
+Why is abbreviation such a long word?
 How fast is the speed of dark?
-Why do inflammable and flammable mean the same thing?
 How many fish constitute a school?
-What’s another word for synonym?
 Why is the word for fear of long words so long?
 (It's Hippopotomonstrosesquippedaliophobia...)
-Are eyebrows considered facial hair?
-How do sharks stay hydrated?

 What superhero power would you have and why?
 A classic.

 Would you rather be stuck in a room with a tiger or a hippo?
 Additionally, would you rather be stuck in a room with one of these animals for five minutes or face a rhino running down a corridor.

 Would you keep your current eyes or change them to have the acuity of that of an eagle, but they are also the same size as that of an eagle?